How do I turn on CloudWatch Logs for troubleshooting my API Gateway REST API or WebSocket API?

 Note: If you're developing multiple APIs across different AWS Regions, complete these steps in each Region.

-- In the left navigation pane, at the bottom, choose Settings.
+2. In the left navigation pane, at the bottom, below the Client Certificates section, choose Settings.

-Note: The console doesn't confirm that the ARN is saved successfully.
+Note: The console doesn't confirm that the ARN is saved.

-- On the Logs/Tracing tab, under CloudWatch Settings, do the following to enable execution logging:
+3. On the Logs/Tracing tab, under CloudWatch Settings, do the following to turn on execution logging:

 For Log level, choose INFO to generate execution logs for all requests.
 Or, choose ERROR to generate execution logs only for requests to your API that result in an error.

-Select the Log full requests/responses data check box for a REST API.
-Or, select the Log full message data check box for a WebSocket API.
+For REST APIs, choose the Log full requests/responses data check box.
+Or, for WebSocket APIs, choose the Log full message data check box.

-- Under Custom Access Logging, do the following to enable access logging:
+4. Under Custom Access Logging, do the following to turn on access logging:

 For Access Log Destination ARN, enter the ARN of a CloudWatch log group or an Amazon Kinesis Data Firehose stream.

 Enter a Log Format.
-For guidance, you can choose CLF, JSON, XML, or CSV to see an example in that format.
+For guidance, choose CLF, JSON, XML, or CSV to see an example in that format.

-Note: The console doesn't confirm that these settings are saved successfully.
+Note: The console doesn't confirm that settings are saved.

 Test your logging setup

-For a REST API, the log group's name is in this format: API-Gateway-Execution-Logs_apiId/stageName.
+For REST APIs, the log group's name is in the following format: API-Gateway-Execution-Logs_apiId/stageName.

-For a WebSocket API, the log group's name is in this format: /aws/apigateway/apiId/stageName.
+For WebSocket APIs, the log group's name is in the following format: /aws/apigateway/apiId/stageName.

-Note: The access logs are located in the log group whose ARN you specified when you enabled access logging.
+Note: The access logs are located in the log group whose ARN you specified when you turned on access logging.

-- In the list of Log Streams, choose the logs stream with the latest Last Event Time to see messages with the execution or access details of your request.
+4. In the list of Log Streams, choose the logs stream with the latest Last Event Time.
+This selection will allow you to see messages with the execution or access details of your request.